datastax/spark-cassandra-connector/doc/5_saving.md

 connector create appropriate table automatically based on the definition of the `RDD` item class.
 To save an `RDD` to an existing table, import `com.datastax.spark.connector._` and call the `saveToCassandra` method with the keyspace name, table name and a list of columns.
 Make sure to include at least all primary key columns.
 To save an `RDD` to a new table, instead of calling `saveToCassandra`, call `saveAsCassandraTable` or `saveAsCassandraTableEx` with the name of the table you want to create.

+`deleteFromCassandra` can be used to delete columns or full rows from Cassandra table based on `RDD` with primary keys

 ## Saving a collection of tuples

 Assume the following table definition: